chuckstack/chuckstack.github.io/src-ls/picture-success.md

 - It is smart enough to know that you want to call the get-weather-tool for all the listed cities.
 - And, it is smart enough to format the output is a human readable way.

-These same concepts are true for most foundational large language models (LLMs) like Claude and ChatGPT.
+These concepts are true for most foundational large language models (LLMs) like Claude and ChatGPT.

 ## Better Example

-Let's apply this same concept to a customer service representative (CSR).
+Let's apply this concept to a customer service representative (CSR).
 The following exchange naturally follows the above example:

 - CSR: please create a new sales order for Fred Flintstone, and accept all defaults.
 Products include 5x 1x4x12, 20x 2x6x8, 50lb penny nails.
 - System: Done.
 Your order number is 100775.
 It is currently drafted, and it can ship as early as tomorrow.